MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_wol_pattern.md

 A structure that specifies a WOL bitmap pattern.
 For more information about bitmap patterns, see
       the Remarks section.
 The structure has the following members:

+#### WoLBitMapPattern.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+#### WoLBitMapPattern.MaskOffset

+The offset, in bytes, for a mask buffer from the beginning of the NDIS_PM_WOL_PATTERN
+        structure.

+The mask specifies which bytes in incoming packets should be matched against the bitmap pattern.
+        Each bit in the bitmask corresponds to a byte in the pattern.
+If a bit is zero, the corresponding byte in the incoming packet should not be pattern-matched.
+If the bit is one, the network adapter compares the byte to the incoming packet with the byte specified in the pattern.

+#### WoLBitMapPattern.MaskSize

+The size, in bytes, of the mask.

+#### WoLBitMapPattern.PatternOffset

+The offset, in bytes, for a pattern buffer from the beginning of the NDIS_PM_WOL_PATTERN
+       structure.

+#### WoLBitMapPattern.PatternSize

+The size, in bytes, of the pattern.

 ### -field WoLPattern.WoLBitMapPattern.Flags